These pages give advice to parishes and clergy on how they can help to ensure minimum delay in the processing of their faculty application

 Before you submit your application:

 - Discuss any significant works with your architect.
-Engaging - or, if appropriate, just consulting - your architect early on will normally save time and money in the long run, as well as getting the best possible result.
+This will normally save time and money in the long run, as well as getting the best possible result.
 It's normally best to use your Quinquennial Inspection architect given their knowledge of the building and its usage, but you can use any suitable architect.

 - For large schemes (e.g. re-orderings or extensions), you may find it helpful to seek informal advice from the DAC at an early stage.
 This may avoid your having to change elements after you submit your formal application and allows you to benefit from the DAC's experience of successful schemes elsewhere.